combust/mleap-docs/core-concepts/mleap-bundles.md

 1. Serialize to a directory or a zip file
 2. Entirely JSON and Protobuf-based format
 3. Serialize as pure JSON, pure Protobuf, or mixed mode
-4. Highly extensible, including support for custom data types and easy integration with new transformers
+4. Highly extensible, including easy integration with new transformers

 ## Common Format For Spark, Scikit-Learn, TensorFlow